yhwang/node-red-contrib-tf-model/examples/object-detection/README.md

 needs two inputs:
 - original image
 - detected objects with bounding box information

-We use `Change` and `Join` nodes here to merge these two data into another named map object:
+We use a `function` node here to merge these two data into another named map object:
 ```
 {